Celebrities Are Flocking To This Charming Film Festival On The Award Season Circuit

 Travel and accommodations for the author were provided by SCAD for the purpose of writing this story.

 In 2017, only 8% of top 100 films were directed by women.
 Refinery29 is dedicated to change that.
-Shatterbox is an award-winning short-film series dedicated to spotlighting the voices of female filmmakers, and providing emerging and established talent the support and opportunity to realize their vision and reach new audiences through storytelling.
+Shatterbox is an award-winning short-film series dedicated to spotlighting the voices of female filmmakers, and providing emerging and established talent the support and opportunity to realise their vision and reach new audiences through storytelling.
 Born as a rallying cry to counteract staggering industry statistics, the series champions gender parity storytelling in Hollywood, both on and off the screen.
-Binge all episodes HERE.

 Advertisement